Muzammil Hussain Kapadia

-Mufti Muzammil Hussain Kapadia (born 1961 - 2021) was a Pakistani cleric, academic and deputy director and founding member of the Iqra Rozatul Atfal Trust.
+Muzammil Hussain Kapadia (1961 – 2021) was a Pakistani cleric, academic and deputy director and founding member of the Iqra Rozatul Atfal Trust.

 Education

 He graduated from Jamia Uloom-ul-Islamia in 1981.
 He also obtained the certificate of Mufti by specializing in Islamic jurisprudence under the supervision of Wali Hasan Tonki.
 He has also studied for five years at Umm Al-Qura University, Makkah, on the subject of the principles of religion.